Translation disclaimer (Translation disclaimer)

 BTV can cause fever, crusting and ulcers around muzzle area, swollen head, salivating and lameness.

-In the most severe cases, it can cause abortions, malformations, and death in animals.
+In the most severe cases, it can cause abortions, malformations and death in animals.
 Clinical signs are not always present despite infection.
-There is currently no authorised vaccine for BTV-3.

-• Keepers of ruminants and camelids can help minimise potential spread of bluetongue by checking the health of your animals.
+• Keepers of ruminants and camelids can help minimise the potential spread by checking the health of their animals.
 Any suspicious clinical signs must be reported.

 • All livestock must be registered with the Animal and Plant Health Agency (APHA).
-You can do this online at www.gov.uk/bluetongue.
+To do this online, visit: Contact APHA (GOV.UK).

-• You must register all land and buildings used to keep livestock.
-This includes short term lets.
+• You must register all land and buildings used to keep livestock, which includes short term lets.
 This is so the location of susceptible animals can be traced to help prevent and control disease.

 • Animals on a bluetongue restricted premises and animals in certain disease control zones can only move with an appropriate licence.

-• The Animal and Plant Health Agency (APHA) carries out surveillance to check for disease.
+• APHA carries out surveillance to check for disease.
 This may include blood sampling on holdings with susceptible animals in high-risk areas and in disease control zones.

 Avian Influenza

-Also known as Bird Flu or Avian Flu.
-This is a disease that currently affects the health of birds across Great Britain.
+Also known as Bird Flu or Avian Flu, this is a viral disease that affects birds.

 Birds in this context relate to: